sandwichfarm/notemine/README.md

 # notemine⛏️

 **notemine** mines nostr notes, the miner is written in rust, targets web and compiles to wasm.
 Variable difficulty and realtime hashrate.
 There's some [demos](https://sandwichfarm.github.io/notemine).
+There are [low-level js wasm bindings](./packages/core/) and an [easy-to-use typescript wrapper](./packages/wrapper/)

 ## Packages:
 - [`@notemine/rust`](./packages/rust/) - Rust source code for miner and build scripts.